 For additional benefits provisions and information, please visit this page.

 Benefits premiums for Health and Welfare coverage are deducted from the employee’s paycheck.
 These deductions can occur on a pre-tax or after-tax basis depending on the election and employee’s job category.
 Individuals are responsible for reviewing the benefit deductions and retirement plan contributions on their pay statement for each benefit plan every pay period.
 If there are any discrepancies, please contact the Benefits Department.

 Employees with less than annual payroll assignments (i.e. 09/09 or 04/04 pay types) are double deducted premiums, January – April, for coverage through August 31 each calendar year.
 Individuals with insufficient funds to cover the entire cost of the premium through payroll deductions for the May through August time period have the responsibility to pay the amount due in full by May 1.

 For more information, please visit the Benefits Provisions page.

 Details about your available benefits can be found in an online Summary Guide to Benefits.
 Visit the Summary Guides to Benefits page to find both flipbook versions and PDF versions of guides based on your employment type.

 More information about the available health and welfare plans is available in the Benefits section.
 Find plan options, rates, schedules of benefits, summaries of benefits and coverage, and more.

 - Prescription Drug Program

-- Note: For those living outside of the Pittsburgh area, it is recommended that you select a PPO plan; coverage for the Panther Gold (HMO) plan is limited to the Pittsburgh area.
+- Note: For those living outside of the Pittsburgh area, it is recommended that you select a PPO plan; coverage for the Panther Gold (HMO) plan is limited to the Western Pennsylvania area.

 - The Panther Gold plan and the Panther Advocate plan meet the J1 Visa status requirements.